TIMELINE - News Corp and the phone-hacking scandal

 July 15 - Rebekah Brooks, a former News of the World editor, resigns as chief executive of News International.

--- Les Hinton, who as executive chairman of News International told parliament in 2009 that any problem with hacking was limited to one case, resigns as chief executive of Murdoch's Dow Jones & Co, publisher of the Wall Street Journal.
+-- Les Hinton, who as executive chairman of News International told parliament in 2009 that any problem with hacking was limited to one case, resigns as chief executive of Murdoch's Dow Jones & Co, publisher of the WSJ.

 July 16/17 - A direct apology from Rupert Murdoch is carried in British national newspapers with the headline "We are sorry".